daapiandev/vmate-gen/README.md

 # vmate-gen
-a request based gen that gens vmate.ai accs and saves the tokens and mail and password in format
+a request based gen that gens vmate.ai accs and saves the tokens and mail and password in format email:password:token

-# disclaimer
+# disclaimer📕

 i am NOT responsible